Choice, Freedom, and Responsibility

 Responsibility, Accountability, and Authority

-Management and leadership is less effective when there is a breakdown in the balance of responsibility, accountability, and authority.
+Management and leadership are less effective when there is a breakdown in the balance of responsibility, accountability, and authority.
 Not only can it be a source of failure in companies, but also in individuals.

 Authority is the ability given to a person to complete the assigned responsibility.
 It includes access to the appropriate resources (personnel, money, equipment, etc.) to complete the job.